kadaster/labs.kadaster.nl/_layouts/default.md

     <div class="content">
       <nav class="navbar">
         <div class="navbar-content">
-          {%- comment -%} When adding changes within this make sure that the selector for the mobile menu still works as it traverses each sibling
+          {%- comment -%}
+          When adding changes within this make sure that the selector for the mobile menu still works as it traverses each sibling.
           {%- endcomment -%}
           <input id="mobileNav" type="checkbox" style="display:none">
           <label for="mobileNav" class="hamburger">